“Everyone has the fire, but the champions know when to ignite the spark” – Amit Ray

 We were moving into our 8th state today for our first stop – Arkansas.
 We stopped at a town called Texarkana and took a group photo at a place that you can stand in Texas and Arkansas at the same time.
 It was pretty unexciting and everyone really just wanted to go back to sleep.

 We stopped somewhere else that was not interesting and had Whataburger.
-It was alright, we are trying to eat at all the different fast food stores we can’t get in Australia.
+It was alright, we are trying to eat at all the different fast food stores that we can’t get in Australia.
 Whataburger is above Taco Bell, but that’s it.

 As we had a large group (56 including tour manager Braden and our driver Alex) in a stadium that was not nearly full and had about 1000 people there, we can make a lot of noise.
 We decided to pick a player on the Redbirds and he would be our boy.
 Then every time he does something we would just go crazy for him and lose our shit.
 Our guy was Nick Martini because of his awesome last name.
 This was so awesome.
 We thrived for Martini!
-He was a Designated hitter so we only got him at bat but it was so awesome.
-Martini fed off our enthusiasm with two doubles and a single at his first 3 at bat, brilliant!
+He was a designated hitter (DH) so we only got him at bat but it was so awesome.
+Martini fed off our enthusiasm with two doubles and a single at his first 3 at bat.
 He also got home a few times, a solid game.

 After the game everybody was going to Beale street to party, we weren’t keen and neither was another girl on our tour who we had barely met, Elise.
 The three of us decided to head back early and get a decent sleep.
-We were going to catch an uber but in Memphis they have these horse and carts everywhere that are all lit up with fairy lights.
+We were going to catch an Uber but in Memphis they have these horse and carts everywhere that are all lit up with fairy lights.
 We caught that.
 It was a really nice stroll to chat with Elise an take the horse back to the hotel.